 Bonsai trees, with their intricate designs and miniature stature, have always fascinated me.
 However, my personal experience with them wasn’t as pleasant as I had hoped.

-Those mini trees look really amazing though certain types of bonsai (juniper, cedar) could cause a lot of trouble to people allergic to birch.
+Bonsai and Allergies: Certain types of bonsai, especially juniper and cedar, could cause significant trouble for people allergic to birch.
 They also need careful pruning and shaping, which means that you should always wear gloves when caring for them to avoid skin irritation.

 2. Weeping Fig

-This species is beautiful and easy to care for, but also one of the most common indoor sources of allergens after dust mites and pets.
-Particles from the leaves, trunk, and sap of the plant can cause a reaction similar to latex allergy.
-All in all, it’s best to avoid this plant altogether.
+Allergenic Properties: According to the NCBI, the Weeping Fig is one of the most common indoor sources of allergens after dust mites and pets.
+Particles from the leaves, trunk, and sap of the plant can cause a reaction similar to a latex allergy.

 3. Male Palms and Yuccas